Ivanka Trump: 2016 presidential campaign and election

 In January 2016, Trump praised her father in a radio ad that aired in the early voting states of Iowa and New Hampshire.
 She appeared by his side following the results of early voting states in 2016, in particular briefly speaking in South Carolina.
 She was not able to vote in the New York primary in April 2016 because she had missed the October 2015 deadline to change her registration to Republican.

 Trump introduced her father in a speech immediately before his own speech at the 2016 Republican National Convention (RNC) in July.
 Trump addressed issues including equal pay for working mothers and the availability of affordable, high-quality child care.
 She stated, "One of my father's greatest talents is the ability to see the potential in people", and said he would "Make America Great Again".
 Her speech was well received as portraying Donald Trump "in a warmer-than-usual light", according to The Washington Post.
-After the speech, viewers commented that the speech was "one of the best – if not the best – of the night", and that Trump is the "greatest asset Donald Trump has".
+After the speech, viewers commented that the speech was "one of the best – if not the best – of the night", and that Ivanka is the "greatest asset Donald Trump has".
 Others said that her speech was the "high point of the convention".

 An earlier Post article had questioned whether the policy positions Trump espoused were closer to those of Hillary Clinton than to those of her father.

 Trump attended her father’s presidential inauguration and was involved in coordinating some event logistics, including rates for venues and meals at the Trump International Hotel, where the inaugural committee used privately raised funds—a common practice for such events.